ranvis/php-ext-cbor/README.md

 CBOR `tag` is translated to PHP `Cbor\Tag(int $tag, mixed $content)` object.

-Tag is a marker to mark data (including another tag) as some type using an unsigned number.
+Tag is a marker to mark data (including another tag) as some type using an `unsigned integer`.
 You can consult [CBOR tag registry](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) for valid tags.

+Tags consume one `max_level` for each nesting.

 Also see "Supported Tags" below.